sherjeelshehzad/setredled/README.md

 * \r is ignored (and may or may-not be received) (`Ctrl+M` on PuTTY)
 * \n signals the end of the inputs (`Ctrl+J` on PuTTY)

-If there are any issues with the input format, the PuTTY console will output an error message
+If there are any issues with the input format, the PuTTY console will output an error message and will ask the user to input another set of inputs.

 #### The mode contains the following functions: